bradleyrturner/bradleyrturner.github.io/_pages/research.md

 **Contesting Consensus: Activist Short Sellers' Identity as a Resource** *(working title)*
 *With Georg Rilinger*

-I explore how professionals contest consensus, using interviews and media coverage to construct a 40-year case study of activist short selling (1995–2024).
+We explore how professionals contest consensus, using interviews and media coverage to construct a 40-year case study of activist short selling (1995–2024).

 ## Preparing for Submission